Set theory: Early history

-The basic notion of grouping objects has existed since at least the emergence of numbers, and the notion of treating sets as their own objects has existed since at least the Tree of Porphyry in 3rd-century AD.
+The basic notion of grouping objects has existed since at least the emergence of numbers, and the notion of treating sets as their own objects has existed since at least the Tree of Porphyry in 3rd-century CE.
 The simplicity and ubiquity of sets makes it hard to determine the origin of sets as now used in mathematics; however, Bernard Bolzano's Paradoxes of the Infinite (Paradoxien des Unendlichen, 1851) is generally considered the first rigorous introduction of sets to mathematics.
 In his work, he (among other things) expanded on Galileo's paradox, and introduced one-to-one correspondence of infinite sets, for example between the intervals $[0,5]$ and $[0,12]$ by the relation $5y = 12x$.
 However, he resisted saying these sets were equinumerous, and his work is generally considered to have been uninfluential in mathematics of his time.

 Before mathematical set theory, basic concepts of infinity were considered to be in the domain of philosophy (see: Infinity (philosophy) and Infinity).
 Since the 5th century BC, beginning with Greek philosopher Zeno of Elea in the West (and early Indian mathematicians in the East), mathematicians had struggled with the concept of infinity.
 With the development of calculus in the late 17th century, philosophers began to generally distinguish between potential and actual infinity, wherein mathematics was only considered in the latter.
 Carl Friedrich Gauss famously stated: Infinity is nothing more than a figure of speech which helps us talk about limits.
 The notion of a completed infinity doesn't belong in mathematics.Development of mathematical set theory was motivated by several mathematicians.
 Bernhard Riemann's lecture On the Hypotheses which lie at the Foundations of Geometry (1854) proposed new ideas about topology.
 His lectures also introduced the concept of basing mathematics in terms of sets or manifolds in the sense of a class (which he called Mannigfaltigkeit) now called point-set topology.
-The lecture was published by Richard Dedekind in 1868, along with Riemann's paper on trigonometric series (which presented the Riemann integral), The latter was the starting point for a movement in real analysis of the study of “seriously” discontinuous functions.
+The lecture was published by Richard Dedekind in 1868, along with Riemann's paper on trigonometric series (which presented the Riemann integral).
+The latter was the starting point for a movement in real analysis of the study of "seriously" discontinuous functions.
 A young Georg Cantor entered into this area, which led him to the study of point-sets.
 Around 1871, influenced by Riemann, Dedekind began working with sets in his publications, which dealt very clearly and precisely with equivalence relations, partitions of sets, and homomorphisms.
 Thus, many of the usual set-theoretic procedures of twentieth-century mathematics go back to his work.
 However, he did not publish a formal explanation of his set theory until 1888.